abdullahyildiz52/abdullahyildiz52/README.md

 ## 💼 Career
 - **PGI Houseware Company**
   - I working as a QA Tester.
-  - Conducted manual and automated tests for the company's website.
+  - Conducting manual and automated tests for the company's website.
-  - Collaborated remotely with the development team.
+  - Collaborating remotely with the development team.

 ## 👨‍💻 Skills
 I have experience with various tools and technologies including: